-The only distributees of the decedent’s estate were Ruth Young and Samuel Young, both of whom are deceased.
-Pursuant to the statutory framework, the next persons in line to serve as fiduciary of the decedent’s estate are the fiduciaries of the estates.
-Here, the petition failed to identify the distributees or to cite the fiduciaries of their respective estates.
+Under Surrogate’s Court Procedure Act § 1001, letters are to be issued to persons who are distributees of an intestate decedent, and who are eligible and qualify, in a specified order.
+The only distributees of the decedent’s estate were his surviving spouse and his father, both of whom are deceased.
+This means that the next in line to serve as administrator of the decedent’s estate are the fiduciaries of the estates of distributees.
+Here, the petitioner failed to mention the names of the decedent’s two distributes or the fiduciaries of their estates.

-Based upon such concerns and due to the misstatement in executor’s petition, his letters are revoked.
-Letters of temporary administration shall issue to the Public Administrator, upon his duly qualifying.
-The Public Administrator shall attempt to identify the fiduciaries of the estates, which have a prior right to letters of administration de bonis non and to ascertain the value of the assets in need of administration.
+Accordingly, the court revoked R. Young’s letters of administration de bonis non and issued letters of temporary administration to the Public Administrator who will attempt to identify the parties who have a prior right to letters of administration de bonis non.
+In addition, the Public Administrator will ascertain the value of the assets in need of administration.